 This practice originally focussed on challenges, but has been adapted to also explore Bright spots.
 Bright spots are described in the book "Switch: How to change, when change is hard" and has similarities with Appreciative Inquiry.

-Quickly build shared understanding of the context of a given initiative, uncover pain points (challenges) across the organisation, team or project, and reveal skills and strengths (bright spots) that should be harnessed to accelerate momentum towards the target outcomes.
+Quickly build shared understanding of the context of a given initiative, uncover pain points (challenges) across the organization, team or project, and reveal skills and strengths (bright spots) that should be harnessed to accelerate momentum towards the target outcomes.

-Ask the group to think about the current bright spots and challenges they experience, and then get them to categorise these across 6 these dimensions.
+Ask the group to think about the current bright spots and challenges they experience, and then get them to categorize these across 6 these dimensions.

 All participants should individually write up their challenges on sticky notes, then post them on the walls in the relevant dimension.

 Facilitator, or a volunteer from the group should review, cluster and summarise the responses (affinity mapping), before asking everyone to come back and vote for the most pressing challenges, and most relevant or useful bright spots to focus on.

 You could use 2 different coloured dots when voting to create a prioritisation matrix: Important & Urgent, Effort & Impact, Risk & Value, etc